"Your Grace, please wake up."

 They included all six hundred of King Alistair's remaining Galloglaich shock troops, plus another four hundred noble armiger heavy infantry.
 Five hundred were professional Rangers who patrolled the Lotharin border realms during peacetime, and the remaining one-thousand-two-hundred were militia longbowmen drawn from the hardy mountain tribes.

 Lastly, there were up to three hundred militiamen from the town that Sylviane could muster.
-But even if they assembled in time, the Lotharins would still be outmatched four-to-one in terms of actual combat effectiveness.
+But even if they assembled in time, the Lotharins would still be outmatched five-to-one in terms of actual combat effectiveness.

 The door to the cabin opened again and again, but Pascal only scratched his head as his gaze remained glued to the map on the main table.